25 Practical Non-Toy Gifts for One-Year-Olds and Toddlers

 Mirror

 Having a mirror in the bathroom or in your child’s bedroom where they get dressed can be fun for them.
-They may begin using a brush or comb on their hair and a mirror will help them work on that new skill.
+They may begin using a brush or comb on their hair, and a mirror will help them work on that new skill.
+This mirror is wonderful becuase it can be used both horizontally and vertically, making it perfect for all ages.

 Alarm Clock